 Hatch Green Chile Refried Beans

-Hatch green chiles range from mild to medium and the heat lives in the white vein inside, not the seeds.
-Another simple way I use them is to make a simple but flavorful New Mexico Hatch Green Chile Sauce (using roasted Hatch chiles) that is perfect for topping tacos or simply snacking on with tortilla chips.
+Hatch green chiles range from mild to medium, and the heat lives in the white vein inside, not the seeds.
+You must check out my very popular Hatch Green Chile Sauce (using roasted Hatch chiles) that is perfect for topping tacos or simply snacking on with tortilla chips.

-Refried beans are one of the most notable and popular Mexican side dishes that are gluten-free and vegan.
-They are simple to make and taste best made with dried pinto beans.
-You can use canned if you’re pressed for time or cannot find the dried variety.
+Mexican refried beans are one of the most notable and popular Mexican side dishes that are gluten-free and vegan.
+They are simple to make and taste best when made with dried pinto beans.

-This easy refried bean recipe is a little healthier than a traditional recipe, as they are traditionally made with lard and most canned varieties contain lard as well.
-As a healthier alternative, of course, mine are made with light flavor cooking oil instead.
-Topping them with crumbled queso fresco cheese is the traditional way to serve them but you can omit if you want to keep them vegan.
+This easy refried bean recipe is a little healthier than a traditional recipe, as they are typically made with lard, and most canned varieties contain lard as well.
+As a healthier alternative, of course, mine are made with light cooking oil instead.
+Topping them with crumbled queso fresco cheese is the traditional way to serve them, but you can omit it if you want to keep them vegan.

-You can also serve this as a New Mexico hatch chile bean dip!
-Add some delicious toppings like chopped tomatoes, green onions, olives and hot sauce.
+This is a perfect dish to serve as a green chile bean dip!
+Add some delicious toppings like chopped tomatoes, green onions, olives, and hot sauce.
 Then grab some tortilla chips and dig in!